ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/McKrRYW.png)
 ![screenshot](https://i.imgur.com/2fOhV13.png)

+If your company needs the
+- latest source code (with all detail comments and notes)
+- complete 2020.3LTS demo project (include everything you see in the downloadable demo)
+- perpetual royalty free commercial license
+- (optional) future update and support
+- (optional) project specific customization
--If your company needs the "latest source code + one to one support + example project setup using your model + full document + commercial license" of NiloToonURP for your URP project, please contact: nilotoon@gmail.com
+of NiloToonURP for your URP project, please contact: nilotoon@gmail.com

--If you want to keep the current tutorial shader, please fork it or download a copy now since it may be removed in the future.
+If you want to keep the current tutorial shader, please fork it or download a copy now since it may be removed in the future.

 ----------------------------------------------------------------